 - Never use SSN as the primary identifier for students and employees.

 - No longer accept credit card numbers or store credit card numbers in WVU systems, except where required by federal or state law.
 Information Technology Services scans computers on the WVU network for SSNs and deletes all SSNs identified in files older than 31 days.

 Our privacy policies and procedures establish best practices to lower the risk exposure

-to WVU employees and students and are governed by the following federal regulations:
+to WVU employees and students and are governed by the following federal and international regulations: